uqbar-dao/dev-suite/readme.md

 5. Sign that pending transaction and send it to the sequencer,
 6. Tell the sequencer to process the batch.

-Rather than requiring every virtualship testnet write `test-steps` do the common work, use the `custom-write-step` [`zig/custom-step-definitions/send-wallet-transaction.hoon`](https://github.com/uqbar-dao/uqbar-core/blob/077403cc2eef02baea59f3d6f8b0e08fb7fd78a3/zig/custom-step-definitions/send-wallet-transaction.hoon).
+Rather than requiring every `%pyro` ship testnet write `test-steps` do the common work, use the `custom-write-step` [`zig/custom-step-definitions/send-wallet-transaction.hoon`](https://github.com/uqbar-dao/dev-suite/blob/master/zig/custom-step-definitions/send-wallet-transaction.hoon).
-For an example of usage, see [`zig/test-steps/send-nec.hoon`](https://github.com/uqbar-dao/uqbar-core/blob/077403cc2eef02baea59f3d6f8b0e08fb7fd78a3/zig/test-steps/send-nec.hoon)
+For an example of usage, see [`zig/test-steps/send-nec.hoon`](https://github.com/uqbar-dao/dev-suite/blob/master/zig/test-steps/send-nec.hoon).

-More examples can be found in the [`zig/custom-step-definitions/` dir](https://github.com/uqbar-dao/uqbar-core/tree/077403cc2eef02baea59f3d6f8b0e08fb7fd78a3/zig/custom-step-definitions).
+More examples can be found in the [`zig/custom-step-definitions/` dir](https://github.com/uqbar-dao/dev-suite/tree/master/zig/custom-step-definitions).

 Custom steps are labeled by a `tag=@tas` -- the name of the step that will be referenced when calling it.
 A custom step is a core whose `$` arm takes in arguments and an `expected` (either a `@t` if a `custom-read-step` or a `(list test-read-step)` if a `custom-write-step`) and must return a `(list test-step)`.

 ## Deploying contracts

-Contracts can be deployed to the virtualship testnet for a project using the `%deploy-contract` poke:
+Contracts can be deployed to the `%pyro` ship testnet for a project using the `%deploy-contract` poke:
 ```hoon
 :ziggurat &ziggurat-action [%foo ~ %deploy-contract town-id=0x0 /con/compiled/nft/jam]
 ```